amdabek/animal-simulator/README.md

 Śledzone statystyki: najpopularniejsze genotypy, liczba potomków każdego zwierzęcia, dzień narodin i dzień śmierci każdego zwierzęcia.

+# A project made in pairs for Object-Oriented Programming classes.

+Animals have genotypes that determine how they move.
+When they land on the same tile, they reproduce, giving their offspring a fraction of their energy.
+They replenish their energy by eating grass.
+There are two configurations for grass growth: either the equatorial belt is favored, or tiles already adjacent to grass.
+Animals with zero energy die.
+If multiple animals land on the same tile, only the strongest ones reproduce, and only the strongest ones eat the grass.

+Tracked statistics: the most popular genotypes, the number of offspring of each animal, and the birth and death day of each animal.

 # Uruchamianie:
 Zbudować i uruchomić plik "Main.java" w pakiecie `org.ponmaj.ooprojekt`